 (3) For the purposes of subregulation (1), donor organization includes an individual.

-[Regulation 30A inserted in Gazette 27 Sep 1991 p.
+[Regulation 30A inserted by Gazette 27 Sep 1991 p.
 5069.]

 30B.
 Body not to buy ticket etc. in its own lottery

 (1) A body on behalf of which or for the purposes of which a standard lottery is conducted or a person acting on behalf of that body shall not purchase or otherwise acquire a chance in that standard lottery.